Outreach

 Providing Innovative Learning Opportunities

 We offer a dynamic educational experience for our students through our centers, institutes and programs.
-Experiential learning, in which students apply classroom theories to real-world experiences, is the hallmark of the innovative business school learning environment.
-With a fully engaged support network, research labs equipped with the latest technology and opportunities for hands-on learning, our students gain competitive skills while also gaining all-important confidence.
+The hallmark of the innovative business school learning environment is experiential learning, in which students apply classroom theories to real-world experiences.
+With a fully engaged support network, research labs equipped with the latest technology and opportunities for hands-on learning, our students gain competitive skills while gaining all-important confidence.

 Through relevant seminar programs, assistance for entrepreneurs and small businesses, executive education programs, and conferences and seminars where international experts stimulate dialogue and inspire positive action, the college fulfills its mission to develop leaders — both on campus and throughout the community.